robmiller/jekyll-resize/docs/installation.md

 Note that the install URL in step 2 points to this fork repo on GH and not to RubyGems.
 The original gem is available on RubyGems with `gem 'jekyll-resize'`, but it only supports Jekyll 3, hence the reason this fork exists.

-1. Recommended - add either Jekyll 3 or 4 as a project gem:
+1. Recommended - add either Jekyll 3 or 4 as a project gem in `Gemfile`.
     ```ruby
     source 'https://rubygems.org'

     gem "jekyll", "~> 4.0.1"
     ```
-1. Add `jekyll-resize` to your project's `Gemfile` using a GitHub URL:
+1. Add `jekyll-resize` to your project's `Gemfile` using a GitHub URL.
     ```ruby
     group :jekyll_plugins do
       gem "jekyll-resize", git: "https://github.com/MichaelCurrin/jekyll-resize"